Scott Eizember executed for 2003 murders of elderly couple in Creek County

 From the small town of Depew located along Route 66, to Arkansas and finally Texas, he left a trail of burglaries and other shootings and beatings of innocent bystanders and good Samaritans who offered him help.

 Eizember, 62, had been on death row at the Oklahoma State Penitentiary since 2005, when a Canadian County jury convicted him of first-degree murder in the beating death of A.J.
-Cantrell, 76; second-degree murder in the shooting death of Patsy Cantrell, 70; assault and battery with a dangerous weapon in the beating of his ex-girlfriend’s mother; shooting with intent to kill of his ex-girlfriend’s son; and two counts of burglary for breaking into the two Depew houses where those attacks occurred.
+Cantrell, 76; second-degree murder in the shooting death of Patsy Cantrell, 70; assault and battery with a dangerous weapon in the beating of his ex-girlfriend’s mother; shooting with intent to kill his ex-girlfriend’s son; and two counts of burglary for breaking into the two Depew houses where those attacks occurred.
+The death penalty was imposed only for A.J.
+Cantrell's death.

 People are also reading…